-One of my favourite activities was a little late-night lecture presented by Dr Philip Calcott, whose knowledge of the night sky was quite literally out of this world.
-The lack of pollution results in a starry sky and, while cuddled up under blankets and clutching cups of hot chocolate, we learnt about the planets and some iconic constellations.
-This Night Sky Safari was full of interesting facts, which surprisingly didn’t take lightyears to learn.
-Did you know that the same iron oxide in the Waterberg occurs on Mars too?
+One of my favourite activities was a late-night lecture presented by Dr Philip Calcott, whose knowledge of the night sky was quite literally out of this world.
+The lack of pollution results in a starry sky, and while cuddled up under blankets and clutching cups of hot chocolate, we learnt about the planets and some iconic constellations.
+This Night Sky Safari was full of interesting facts, which surprisingly didn’t take light years to learn.
+Did you know that the same iron oxide in the Waterberg occurs on Mars, too?

 When you’re not snaking through the bush on horseback, a real hit is Craig’s reptile demonstration, during which guests can learn about the resident snake species, including African rock pythons, puff adders and cobras.
 Craig aims to challenge the misconceptions of snakes and offer an informative perspective.

-With so many options and such fun-filled days, it’s difficult to choose a favourite experience.
-However, what I found most astonishing about my particular trip was the personal bonds that I formed during my stay.
-The shared adrenaline-filled experiences and boozy campfire banter creates the perfect recipe for friendship, and the number of recurring guests is an accolade to this.
-In the words of the owner, Tessa: “You arrive as guests and leave as friends.”
+With so many options and such fun-filled days, choosing a favourite experience is difficult.
+However, what I found most astonishing about my trip was the personal bonds I formed during my game census safari.
+The shared adrenaline-filled experiences and boozy campfire banter create the perfect recipe for friendship, and the number of recurring guests is an accolade to this.
+In the words of Tessa, the owner: “You arrive as guests and leave as friends.”

 About the author

 Georgie grew up escaping city life by going horseback riding in the Magaliesberg mountains or Land Rover-ing in the Madikwe sandveld.
-Accustomed to the sun on her face and the wind in her hair, after graduating with a degree in Environmental Science, Georgina then embarked as a trainee sailor on a three-masted barque.
+Accustomed to the sun on her face and the wind in her hair, Georgina then embarked as a trainee sailor on a three-masted barque after graduating with a degree in Environmental Science.